pountzas/Plix/README.md

 ## Information

 - Functional clone of [Plex Tv](https://www.plex.tv/) app, for learning purposes.
+- This app can manage local media.
+- It is intended to be used on Computers.
+No mobile or tablet!
 - Uses only movie TMDB API at the moment.